OWASP/owasp-masvs/asvs.md

 # Assessing software has achieved a verification level

-## OWASP's stance on ASVS Certifications and Trust Marks
+## OWASP's stance on MASVS Certifications and Trust Marks

 OWASP, as a vendor-neutral not-for-profit organisation, does not certify any vendors, verifiers or software.